Exploring Turmeric: The Ancient Golden Spice of Meals and Medication

 Cancer: Curcumin is an antioxidant and so it may stop the cellular damage which can trigger some cancers.
 But according to Dr. Timothy J. Moynihan of the Mayo Clinic, there is not yet enough evidence to support a recommendation of using curcumin for treating or preventing cancer.

-Proven Health Effects
+Proven Health Effects of Turmeric or Curcumin

 - Reduces the number of heart attacks for post-bypass surgery patients